-Traveller’s Checks aren’t usually accepted as direct means of payment in Greece.
-You can exchange them at a currency exchange office or bank - but some banks will be reluctant to exchange checks if you don’t already have an account with them.
+Traveller’s Cheques aren’t usually accepted as direct means of payment in Greece.
+You can exchange them at a currency exchange office or bank - but some banks will be reluctant to exchange cheques if you don’t already have an account with them.

-If you use Traveller’s Checks in Greece, they should already be issued in euros in order to avoid high fees.
-Due to poor exchange rates and limited options of cashing them, Traveller’s Checks are falling out of favour.
+If you use Traveller’s Cheques in Greece, they should already be issued in euros in order to avoid high fees.
+Due to poor exchange rates and limited options of cashing them, Traveller’s Cheques are falling out of favour.
 Many travellers consider it easier to use ATMs and credit/ debit cards to access their cash.

 Major card providers are accepted in larger cities and tourist areas in Greece.
 If you’re in more remote areas, you might find that retailers don’t take American Express.
 However, when you make it to truly rural Greece, you may find that cash is the only acceptable form of payment.
 Carry some, just in case!

 Most travellers prefer to have several different means of payment for their trip, splitting their cash across both hard currency and cards.